 One of our students told us his family thinks he's a "bagel god" now.
 Perhaps you'll join the ranks of Bagel deities too!
 This is a fun 4 hour class.

-Afternoon Tea With The Avery's - some people say afternoon tea is an English affair.
+Some people say afternoon tea is an English affair.
 Others say it is more an American event.
 I really don't care.
 I intend to enjoy afternoon tea even if it was introduced by Bugs Bunny's buddy Marvin the Martian!
 It's civilized, it's elegant, and most of all it's fun.

 Afternoon tea is a light meal - finger sandwiches, biscuits (or cookies to us Americans) and other sweets.
 Tea will, of course, be served.
 The idea is more of an elegant afternoon snack than a meal.